Devon Bat Survey

 - For more details you can read the Instruction Manual for Borrowers 2019 (a copy is with each detector box)

 - Check our FAQ & Troubleshooting guide 2019 for commonly asked questions

 Please only select one time slot, to ensure that as many different people as possible are able to book a detector and take part in the Devon Bat Survey.

 Click on the red ‘Book a Bat Detector’ button below and follow the instructions to select a square.
-This will take you to our booking site hosted by the British Trust for Ornithology.
-Once you have chosen a square, the team will need to approve it.
-You will then receive an email inviting you to book your detector slot.
-Once you’ve booked please note down any specific details for your chosen centre, such as dates, any request to email/phone in advance, or opening hours.
+This will take you to our booking site (hosted by the British Trust for Ornithology).
+Once you have chosen a square and it has been approved, you will receive an email inviting you to book your detector slot.
+Please note down any specific details for your chosen centre, such as dates, any request to email/phone in advance, or opening hours.
 Two days before your booking you will receive a reminder with details of your booking.

 The map below shows the 20 Monitoring Centres across Devon.